sgpinkus/JsonSchema/README.md

 else
   print $valid;

-// Use JsonDocs::getPointer() to get a sub doc then validate it.
+// Addendum: use JsonDocs::getPointer() to get a sub doc then validate it.
 $valid = $schema->validate(JsonDocs::getPointer($doc, '/users/1'));
 if($valid === true)
   print "OK\n";